mlanduyt/Assignment2/material_model/README.md

 ### Summary

-This code may be cloned via git clone https://github.com/mlanduyt/material_model

 The main function of this code is executed by the running the 'tutorial' file.
 Example 5 allows for user input.

 This program is designed to execute material modeling using either the isotropic hardening or kinematic hardening.